afoyer/portfolio/README.md

 &copy; Aymeric Foyer 2020.

-Made with :heart: and a lot of :musical_note:.
+Made with :heart: and a lot of music.